ManuelZ/tv_automation/README.md

 For example, some might know how to change TV channels but struggle to switch between apps, such as from Netflix to regular television.
 The specific issues could be:

-- Identifying the button in the remote that opens the apps menu
+- Identifying the buttons on the remote that allow for specific actions (e.g., opening the apps menu)
+- Pressing the correct buttons (left, right, enter, etc.) to select a different app
 - Determining which app is currently in use by looking at the TV and understanding the contents
-- Selecting the correct buttons (left, right, enter, etc.) to select a different app
 - All of this at night, with low light conditions

 I’ll explore a solution to these problems by: